Skip to main content

 Replace:

-• EXPLORER_PLUGIN: The ID of the explorer plugin that belongs to the ledger.
-For example, you can use finboot-clique-v1-explorer-1-plugin for finboot-clique-v1 network.
+• LEDGER_ID: The ID of the network associated to the that belongs to the ledger.
+For example, you can use LGR-3c8de984e49 for finboot-clique-v1 network.
+To get the list of ids, see Networks.

-Once the transaction receives a confirmation, you should see a blockHeight under the results field.
+Once the transaction receives a confirmation, you should see status set to succeeded in the response.

 {